Alfresco/alfresco-ng2-components/docs/content-services/add-permission-dialog.component.md

 # Add Permission Dialog Component

-Allow user to search people or group that could be added to the current node permissions.
+Displays a dialog to search for people or groups to add to the current node permissions.

 ![Add Permission Component](../docassets/images/add-permission-component.png)